Trump to inspect border wall prototypes on California trip

 Trump's visit to the "Golden State," the most populous in the country, is the Republican's first since his election and comes more than a year after he became president.

-California has been at the forefront of resistance to Trump's anti-immigration agenda and at odds with his stance on a number of other issues, from gun control to marijuana to the environment.
+California has been at the forefront of resistance to Trump's anti-immigration agenda and at odds with his stance on a number of other issues, from gun control to marijuana and the environment.

-Trump will fly into Miramar air base in southern California and then go to San Diego to see prototypes of the wall he wants to build on the southern border.
+Trump will fly into Miramar air base in southern California before going to San Diego to see prototypes of the wall he wants to build on the southern border.

 Eight full-scale models made of concrete and steel have been erected side-by-side at Otay Mesa along the border with Tijuana, Mexico.